erickrf/nlpnet/README.rst

 .. code-block:: bash

-    $ nlpnet-tag.py pos /path/to/nlpnet-data/
+    $ nlpnet-tag.py pos --data /path/to/nlpnet-data/ --lang pt
     O rato roeu a roupa do rei de Roma.
     O_ART rato_N roeu_V a_ART roupa_N do_PREP+ART rei_N de_PREP Roma_NPROP ._PU

+If ``--data`` is not given, the script will search for the trained models in the current directory. ``--lang`` defaults to ``en``.
+If you have text already tokenized, you may use the ``-t`` option; it assumes tokens are separated by whitespaces.

-Or with semantic role labeling:
+With semantic role labeling:

 .. code-block:: bash